How to Visit the Great Wall of China from Beijing in 2026

 Quick History on the Great Wall of China

 This incredible feat of human construction was built across the northern territory of China in order to protect the country from invaders.
 Throughout the wall are a series of turrets where the military would stand on guard.
-So great is the wall that it can be seen with the naked eye from outside of the Earth’s atmosphere and it sees millions of tourists visit each year.
+So great is the wall that it’s (WRONGLY) said to be seen with the naked eye from outside of the Earth’s atmosphere and it sees millions of tourists visit each year.

 The wall is actually a series of walls that were built from the 7th Century BC onwards and throughout various dynasties.
 At the most recent measurement, the wall stretches an incredible 6,259 kilometers.
 This wall is truly one of the Wonders of the World and no list of this type would be complete without it (and it’s the only building you can see from space, right?
 Wrong!).